open-mmlab/mmcv/docs/en/community/contributing.md

 If the installation process is interrupted, you can repeatedly run `pre-commit run ... ` to continue the installation.

 If the code does not conform to the code style specification, pre-commit will raise a warning and fixes some of the errors automatically.

 <img src="https://user-images.githubusercontent.com/57566630/202369176-67642454-0025-4023-a095-263529107aa3.png" width="1200">

-If we want to commit our code bypassing the pre-commit hook, we can use the `--no-verify` option(**only for temporarily commit**.
+If we want to commit our code bypassing the pre-commit hook, we can use the `--no-verify` option(**only for temporary committing**.

 ```shell
 git commit -m "xxx" --no-verify